visprax/Nabla/README.md

 ##### Back Propagation

 TODO: explanation using the computation graph (e.g. Wikipedia graph)
+TODO: the visualization of the net using e.g. graphviz

 #### References:
 - [Deep Learning Framework From Scratch Using Numpy](https://arxiv.org/pdf/2011.08461.pdf)